-Mississippi Development Authority Mississippi Tourism Incentive Program Financial Resources Division P O Box 849 Jackson, MS 39205 (601) 359-3552
+Mississippi Development Authority Mississippi Tourism Incentive Program Business Incentives Division P O Box 849 Jackson, MS 39205 financial@mississippi.org (601) 359-3552

-MDA will notify the Department of Revenue of the approved tourism project through the issuance of the Mississippi Tourism Incentive Program Certificate.
+MDA will notify the MDOR of the approved tourism project through the issuance of the Mississippi Tourism Incentive Program Certificate.
 Upon full execution of the Tourism Incentive Agreement, MDA will provide a copy to the MDOR.

 MDA shall determine, based on the Completion Certificate, the amount of benefits the applicant may receive.
-MDA shall make benefit payments in January and July of each year until the full credit is reached or for fifteen (15) years after the tourism project opens for commercial operation, whichever occurs first.
+MDA shall make benefit payments in January and July of each year until the full credit is reached or for twenty (20) years after the tourism project opens for commercial operation, whichever occurs first.